 - A breadth of preparation that gives graduates the versatility to excel in a wide variety of callings over a lifetime of work and ministry, including their service in jobs that have yet to be created.
 Learn more about career opportunities for Wheaton grads>

-- Career development and networking opportunities through our Center for Vocation and Career and WiN (Wheaton in Network), an online tool that connects students and young alumni with alumni, parents, and friends of the college around specific interests and career networking.
+- Career development and networking opportunities through the Center for Vocation and Career and WiN (Wheaton in Network), an online tool that connects students and young alumni with alumni, parents, and friends of the college around specific interests and career networking.

 - Whole person development that enables graduates to maximize their God-given talents and provide exceptional leadership “For Christ and His Kingdom” at home, at church, in the marketplace, and in the wider world.
 Learn about our mission to educate the whole person >